Firewall Logging

 | 53 | Destination Port |

 - Click the All Services > Management > Network Logging > Firewall Logging menu.
-You will be redirected to the Firewall Logging List page.
+You will be taken to the Firewall Logging List page.

-- On the Firewall Logging List page, click the Log Storage Settings button at the top.
-You will be redirected to the Log Storage Settings popup window.
+- Firewall Logging List page, click the top Log Storage Settings button.
+You will be taken to the Log Storage Settings popup.

-- In the Log Storage Settings popup window, select Not Use for the Log Storage Bucket and click the Confirm button.
+- Log storage settings In the popup window, select Log storage bucket as Not used, and click the Confirm button.

-- Log storage settings can be changed when there is no log storage target.
+- Log storage settings can be changed when no log storage target is configured.

-- To change the log storage bucket, first change the setting to not use.
-Then you can change it by setting it to use again.
+- To change the log storage bucket, first set it to disabled.
+Then you can modify it by re-enabling it.